MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 ## Three types of anchors

+How you anchor your guide depends on the type of anchor the author chose for the guide.
 There are three types of anchors:

 - QR code anchor